 Recommendation Report: a report as defined in regulation 4 of the Energy Performance of Buildings (England and Wales) Regulations 2012 (SI 2012/3118).

-Rent Commencement Date: [Five months from lease completion] 2024.
+Rent Commencement Date: [DN 1st day of the sixth month of the term of the Lease] 2024.

-Rent Payment Dates: 25 March, 24 June, 29 September and 25 December.
+Rent Payment Dates: 1st day of each calendar month

 Reservations: all of the rights excepted, reserved and granted to the Landlord by this lease.